derikwhittaker/presentations/TypeScript-GatewayDrug.md

 In this session we will focus on how to go from 0 to 60 in JavaScript in no time flat all because of the awesomeness that is Typescript.
 By the end of this interactive session you should be hooked on JavaScript , I mean Typescript, and the fear and intimidation of learning JavaScript should be gone.

+###Learning Objectives
+- Why TypeScript was created it and why to use it
+- Jumpstart your JavaScript knowledge
+- How to create clean and elegant JavaScript w/ TypeScript

 ###Dates Given
 2014 - Prairie Developer Conference
+2014 - VS Live Orlando (submitted)
 2013 - DevReach